maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

-_This document provides a summary of new features and changes in version Spring Framework 5.0.
+_This document provides a summary of new features and changes in the 5th generation of the Spring Framework.
 Also see the [[Spring Framework 5 FAQ]] for answers to common questions._

+# What's New in Spring Framework 5.0

-# JDK 8+ and Java EE 7+ Baseline
+## JDK 8+ and Java EE 7+ Baseline

 * Entire framework codebase based on Java 8 source code level now.
   * Improved readability through inferred generics, lambdas, etc.